Barsay/JetSynthTemplate/README.md

 How to install:

 1. Check if ALSA is installed on your system.
-If it isn't run sudo apt install alsa-utils
+If it isn't run <code>sudo apt install alsa-utils</code>
 2. Download portAudio from